 Patient Grieving and Support

-The speed and suddenness of a brain tumor diagnosis can be utterly overwhelming for all involved.
+The speed and suddenness of an ependymoma diagnosis can be utterly overwhelming for all involved.
 Normal routines, expectations, and hopes for the future are often put on hold.
 As you face difficult treatment decisions or learn to cope with frightening symptoms, you may feel as if you are just getting by on a day-to-day basis.
 The grieving process often begins at the time of diagnosis.

 Brain tumors are unique in that they can cause cognitive deficits or personality changes.
 It is normal to mourn these changes, especially because this is a time when you most need the support of your loved one.
 Expressing this loss can be difficult, and people often feel guilty about having such feelings.
 It is important to remember that you can feel relief that the person is still with you, but, at the same time, grieve the fact that they are not the same person you once knew.
 There is no right or wrong way to express, or feel, grief.
 It is an individual process influenced by many factors, such as your relationship with the patient, your role in their illness, spiritual or religious beliefs, and your past experience with loss.